open/close all folders

 - Kabuto in Naruto's Chuunin Exam Tournament Arc.

-- Colonel Urube Ishikawa in G Gundam.
+- Colonel Urube Ishikawa in Mobile Fighter G Gundam.

 - Kirei Kotomine in Fate/stay night, though neither Rin nor Shirou trust him very much anyway.

-- Words Worth: Both Tessio of the Shadow Tribe and Menza of the Light tribe, who are later revealed to be two halves of the same entity, who is pushing the tribes to remain in a constant state of war to keep the Words Worth Tablet prophecy from being fulfilled.
+- Words Worth: Both Tessio of the Shadow Tribe and Menza of the Light Tribe, who are later revealed to be two halves of the same entity, who is pushing the tribes to remain in a constant state of war to keep the Words Worth Tablet prophecy from being fulfilled.